 Teachers can also model how to deliver oral presentations to students.
-Like read- and think-alouds, teachers can explicitly explain to student what and why they are moving their body in the way that they do, and why they are speaking in the way that they are.
+Like reading- and think-aloud, teachers can explicitly explain to students what and why they are moving their bodies in the way that they do, and why they are speaking in the way that they are.

 See examples of how

-speaking and listening in the English classroom supports the Writing and Reading and Viewing modes.
+speaking and listening in the English classroom supports the Writing Reading and Viewing modes.

 Extending student responses with talk moves and exploratory talk (speaking and listening)

 A common speaking pattern in the classroom is initiation, response, feedback (I.R.F.): the teacher initiates a question, the student responds, and then the teacher gives feedback.